 Crafting Point Cost

 Your ability to do such rapid and innovative creations strains your mind and creative capabilities.
 You are afforded a pool of Crafting Points (which act as Mana Points).
-Similarly to Mana Points, you spend points to spontaneously craft items, and regain such points by resting.
+Similarly to Mana Points, you spend points to spontaneously craft items and regain such points by resting.
 This is subject to the following points of difference, however:

 You have a number of Crafting Points equal to your Intelligence score (not modifier) plus your proficiency bonus plus one-half your Alchemist level (round down).
 Unlike mana points, your pool is unaffected by the spell level you can access.
 As this power is not magical in nature, you are unaffected by any anti-magic effects such as an antimagic field or mana burn effects.